hessammehr/hessammehr.github.io/CV.md

 <span class="author-self">Mehr, S. H. M.</span>; Tang, A. W.; Laing, R. R.
 *Magn.
 Reson.
 Chem.*, **2023** ([10.1002/mrc.5265](https://doi.org/10.1002/mrc.5265){.link-publication})

-> **Digital signal processing and statistics to counter drug epidemics:** Developing robust and accurate analytical protocols for drug detection and is often too slow to respond to emerging drug epidemics.
+> **Digital signal processing and statistics to counter drug epidemics:** Developing bespoke analytical protocols for drug detection is resource intensive and time consuming, incompatible with the challenge of tackling rapidly emerging drug epidemics, such as the fentanyl crisis.
+At Health Canada, we demonstrated an automated <sup>1</sup>H NMR-based pipeline, based on advanced signal processing techniques and statistical inference, that can be applied to new analytes and sample types with little adaptation or method development.

 ### Digitization and validation of a chemical synthesis literature database in the ChemPU
 Rohrbach, S.; Šiaučiulis, M.; Chisholm, G.; Pirvan, P.-A.; Saleeb, M.; <span class="author-self">Mehr, S. H. M.</span>; et al.